HergenEngelhardt/Quizly/README.md

 # Make sure your virtual environment is activated
 # .venv\Scripts\activate  (Windows)

+# Check if database is properly configured
+python manage.py check

 # Start the server
 python manage.py runserver

 # In another terminal, test the API:
 curl http://127.0.0.1:8000/api/
 ```

+**Expected result**: You should see a JSON response with API information.

+**Database check**: After running the server once, you should see a `db.sqlite3` file in your project folder.
+This means SQLite is working correctly!

 ### Test the Docker Setup
 After setting up Docker, test if everything works: